willasaywhat/vcm/README.md

 * vcm push - rsyncs to a remote folder from the local project folder

 ## Tool Execution & Artifact Storage
-Filenemes have an epoch time suffix for historical versioning
+Filenames have an epoch time suffix for historical versioning
 * vcm run nmap - uses default arguments -sV -p-
 * vcm run nikto
 * vcm run testssl - uses /usr/bin/openssl as the default but can be overridden in global settings